Well-posedness for a class of parabolic equations with singular-degenerate coefficients: Introduction

 It is also worth mentioning that for the perturbation method to work, Lipschitz estimates that are uniform in $r$, $x_0$, and $(\beta)_{B_r(x_0)}$ are needed for solutions to the class of equations \eqref{v-eqn-main-idea}.
 This is not possible in standard parabolic cylinders as the ellipticity constants in \eqref{v-eqn-main-idea} depend on $(\beta)_{B_r(x_0)}$, which can be very tiny or extremely large as $r$ and $x_0$ vary depending on the degeneracy or singularity of $\beta$.
 To overcome this difficulty, we introduce in Section \ref{cylinder-distance-sec} a family of non-homogeneous parabolic cylinders that are invariant under scalings and dilations for \eqref{main-eqn}.
+See Section \ref{scaling-sec} below for some special dilation properties of the class of equations \eqref{main-eqn}.
 In addition, a non-homogeneous quasi-distance function encoded in \eqref{main-eqn} is also discovered and proved in this section, in which the condition \eqref{beta-cond} is employed.
 Based on these constructions, and by employing suitable scalings and dilations, we establish the desired uniform Lipschitz estimates in the weighted parabolic cylinders for \eqref{v-eqn-main-idea} and its boundary counterpart in Section \ref{Lips-est-sec}.